 All the work I do is aimed at global equality and sustainability:

 Teaspoons of Change – personal choices, decisions and actions that have a positive impact on people and the planet.

 Happy, simply – a sustainable lifestyle model and education project.
 2 tiny homes built.

 Polio Points – an award and reward system helping to end polio, one point at a time.

-Teaspoons of Peace – small but significant ideas and actions to create a culture of peace.
+Teaspoons of Peace – small but significant ideas, attitudes and actions to contribute to a culture of positive peace.